What happens when you evaluate the NHL Draft the way you'd evaluate an occupational screening standard.

 | 200+ career goals | 0.874 | 3.8% |

-Figure 1: ROC curves for the NHL Draft across four career outcome criteria.
+Figure 1: ROC curves for the NHL Draft across multiple career outcome criteria.
 Higher AUC indicates better discrimination.
-The draft is most accurate at identifying stars (0.874) and weakest at separating marginal NHLers from non-NHLers (0.744).
+The draft is strongest for rarer, higher-end outcomes (e.g., 200+ career goals at 0.874; star criterion at 0.864) and weaker at separating marginal NHLers from non-NHLers (any NHL game at 0.744).

 Two findings jump out immediately.

-First, the draft's AUC for identifying established NHLers is 0.76.
-In the screening literature, that's "fair to good."
-Not great, not terrible.
-It means the draft correctly ranks a random future NHLer above a random future non-NHLer about 76% of the time.
+First, the draft’s AUC for identifying established NHLers (200+ GP) is 0.76.
+In the screening literature, that is “fair to good.”
+It means the draft ranks a random future established NHLer above a random future non-established player about 76% of the time.

 How Does the Draft Compare?

-Here's where the cross-disciplinary framing earns its keep.
-The draft's AUC can be placed alongside published values for screening instruments across other high-stakes selection contexts:
+Here is where the cross-disciplinary framing earns its keep.
+The draft’s AUC can be placed alongside published values for selection instruments in other high-stakes contexts.

 | Screening Instrument | AUC | Source |